avogel3/dotfiles/README.md

 ##### Andrew Vogel

-> Fear is the mind killer
+> Fear Is The Mind Killer